-We can’t remember who had the idea to walk the historic 46.5km Six Foot Track in the Day.
+We can’t remember who had the idea to walk the historic 46.5km Six Foot Track in a Day.
 A mix of single track and fire trails, the total ascent on the Six Foot Track is some 1600m.
 Hours after we set off from Katoomba, high up on the Black Range, we are tired and freezing from the wind and snow flurries.
 Our support crew feed us hot tea and homemade anzac biscuits.
 We don’t stop long, as we want to reach the finish line, Jenolan Caves House, before dark.

 From Cox River, there is a long 10km climb up the Black Range to the Pluviometer.
 It’s a tedious uphill slog.
 One of our group takes ill and hitches a ride in a truck.
 At the top, around the 27km mark, our kind support team have chairs ready for our use and water on the boil.
 After our break, its about 10km to Black Range campsite, and we have all types of weather along the way: wind, ice, snow flurries and rain.